by Dr Louise Santhanam, General Practitioner

 The World Breastfeeding Trends Initiative (WBTi) Report 2016: Indicator 8 Infant Feeding and HIV (see pages 48-50) The WBTi 2016 UK report included an assessment of UK health professional training on infant and young child feeding (IYCF) against the WHO Education Checklist for Lactation.
 The report identified that misinformation on HIV and infant feeding is widespread, and that healthcare staff and community workers do not receive up-to-date training on the subject.

-British Association of Sexual Health and HIV (BASHH): UK National Guideline on the Management of the Viral Hepatitidies A, B and C 2015 – See Section 2.8.4.
+British Association of Sexual Health and HIV (BASHH): UK National Guideline on the Management of the Viral Hepatitidies A, B and C 2017 interim update of 2015 guideline – See Section 2.8.4.
 The Guidelines state “The risk [of Hepatitis A transmission] from breast feeding is uncertain, although there are no reported cases of transmission from breast milk.
 Even if the infant is infected, the disease is normally mild or asymptomatic.
 Therefore, the balance of risks between infection and stopping breast feeding should be considered on an individual basis”.

-British Association of Sexual Health and HIV (BASHH): UK National Guideline on the Management of the Viral Hepatitidies A, B and C 2015 – See Section 4.8.5: The Guidelines state “Breastfeeding: there is no firm evidence of additional risk of transmission”.
+British Association of Sexual Health and HIV (BASHH): UK National Guideline on the Management of the Viral Hepatitidies A, B and C 2017 interim update of 2015 guideline- See Section 4.8.5: The Guidelines state “Breastfeeding: there is no firm evidence of additional risk of transmission”.
 However, unlike Hepatitis B “there is no clearly demonstrated intervention to reduce HCV transmission from mother-to child” and “Women should be informed of the small potential risk of transmission in pregnancy“.
 “Vertical (mother to infant) spread also occurs at a low rate (about 5%), but higher rates (7% or more) are seen if the woman is co-infected with HIV.
 In all groups transmission risk correlates with the quantity of detectable HCV-RNA in the mother’s blood”.

-NHS Choices: Zika Virus Includes information for pregnant women and information on reducing the risk of Zika infection.
+NHS Website: Zika Virus Includes information for pregnant women and information on reducing the risk of Zika infection.
 States it is safe to use up to 50% DEET while pregnant and breastfeeding, and for infants and children over 2 months old.
 Also has a link to up to date information from Public Health England on Zika.

 - Unicef UK Baby Friendly Initiative: Three-day Course in Breastfeeding Management Participant’s Handbook (2008)